learning-zone/angular-basics/README.md

 * **ngOnChanges** When the value of a data bound property changes, then this method is called.
 * **ngOnInit** This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
-* **ngDoCheck** This is for the detection and to act on changes that Angular can't or won't detect on its own.
+* **ngDoCheck** This is for the detection and to act on changes that Angular can not or wont detect on its own.
 * **ngAfterContentInit** This is called in response after Angular projects external content into the components view.
 * **ngAfterContentChecked** This is called in response after Angular checks the content projected into the component.
 * **ngAfterViewInit** This is called in response after Angular initializes the components views and child views.